Skip to main content

 Error: plugin: symbol TransportInterceptor not found This error occurs if Bifrost v1.4.x is looking for the old function.
 Make sure:

-1. You’ve updated to HTTPTransportMiddleware
+1. You’ve updated to HTTPTransportPreHook and HTTPTransportPostHook

-2. The function signature matches exactly
+2. The function signatures match exactly:

 3. You’ve rebuilt the plugin with the correct core version